Introduction

 The week before your start date should focus on practical preparation rather than technical cramming.
 You will learn the job through training and doing the work itself.

 Wardrobe preparation ensures you make excellent first impressions without morning-of stress.
 Dark suits, conservative shirts and ties, and quality shoes are essential.
+Have everything dry cleaned and ready to avoid last-minute scrambling.

 Logistics and practical setup prevent minor issues from becoming distractions.
 Test your commute, organize your living space, and prepare your work bag in advance.
+Confirm all start details with HR.

 Light technical review keeps concepts fresh without intensive studying.
 Focus on fundamentals and Excel proficiency rather than new material.
+Review any pre-start materials your bank provided.

 Starting Strong